xcore/sc_lcd/docs/rotating_image.rst

 APIs
 ----

-The demo is executed in the API c:func::`demo` which takes of the image rotation and check for LCD limits
+The demo is executed in the API :c:func::`demo` which takes of the image rotation and check for LCD limits

 Executing the application
 -------------------------